vrsen-ai-solutions/agency-swarm-mcp/README.md

 3. **Prompt the AI** to initialize Agency Swarm MCP:

 ```
-Can you please initialize agency-swarm-mcp into my project?
+Can you please initialize Agency Swarm MCP into my project?
 ```

 4. **Use common commands** directly through your AI assistant: